sbabic/swupdate/_sources/contributing.rst.txt

     - to certify the "Developer's Certificate of Origin", see below
     - check with your employer when not working on your own!

-- add version number for your patches if follow-up versions are requested [*recomended*]
+- add version number for your patches if follow-up versions are requested [*recommended*]
     - Add a "Change from Vx" description under the commit message to take track of the history of the patch.
     - It is suggested to use excellent "patman" tool to manage patches series.